Curry makes last-second layup, Warriors beat Clippers

 Curry had 42 points to tie his second-highest scoring output of the season.
-He also got the last laugh after he exchanged heated words with Clippers guard Patrick Beverley in the first quarter.
+He also got the last laugh after he exchanged heated words with Clippers guard Patrick Beverley in the first quarter, a sequence that earned both players a technical foul.

 The Clippers' Avery Bradley tied it at 127 with a dunk with 20.6 seconds remaining.
 On the next possession, Curry had Montrezl Harrell on him at the top of the key, drove down the middle of the lane and converted the layup off the glass for the winner.